EmergeTools/SnapshotPreviews/README.md

 NavigationLink("Open Gallery") { PreviewGallery() }
 ```

+The gallery also supports macOS.
+However, snapshotting does not support macOS.

 ## Local Debugging

 Use this Swift Package for locally debugging your views snapshots.
 You’ll need a UI test target that imports the `SnapshottingTests` and `Snapshotting` products from this package.
 Create a test that inherits from `PreviewTest` like this: